 Thank you to our moderator, Michelle Sawatzky-Koop, and our panelists, Jeff Schirr, Dr. Faisal Siddqui, and Vlastik Cerny.

 The Cal Botterill Lecture is an annual event where we bring in a speaker to inspire and strengthen our community.
 The aim is for the person to share their wisdom and experience, and also to allow us an opportunity to continue to grow as a sport community.

 The lecture series was established in 2007 by Director of Sport Psychology at the Canadian Sport Centre Manitoba, Dr. Adrienne Leslie-Toogood, the year Dr. Cal Botterill retired from teaching at the University of Winnipeg.
 Throughout his career, Dr. Botterill brought professionals to share knowledge with the sport community throughout Manitoba.
 The annual lecture series began in order to honour and continue his tradition.

-The evening includes the presentation of the Jim Henderson dedicated service award in health and performance psychology, presented to a professional with a distinguished history of service provision.
+The lecture includes the presentation of the Jim Henderson dedicated service award in health and performance psychology, presented to a professional with a distinguished history of service provision.

 - Dr. Wade Gilbert (2017 – Principles of Talent Development)